 QMU Students, living in Halls on campus or living at an address in the Musselburgh area, are encouraged to register with us:

 Riverside Medical Practice

 Details about how to register are listed at the top of this page.

 If you’re registered with Riverside Medical Practice and stay in Halls or live at an address in the Musselburgh area, and need an appointment, please call us during opening hours on 0300 790 6266.

 Please register as a patient with the practice now, don’t leave finding a doctor until you’re ill.
 You must be registered with us before using our services.

 Our Practice area is Musselburgh, Wallyford, Whitecraig and part of Edinburgh.
 The area is bounded to the west by Brunstane Road as far as the roundabout at the Jewel on Milton Road, then following the Edinburgh A1 to Newcraighall Road, returning down Newcraighall Road to Musselburgh and including the village of Newcraighall.
 To the east, the area is bounded by the end of Ravensheugh Road, Wallyford Toll roundabout and to the south by the villages of Wallyford, Carberry and Whitecraig.

-If you are a registered patient with the practice, and then move to an address outwith our practice area, you should register with a practice in the new area that you are living.
+If you’re registered with us and then move outside our practice area, you should register with a practice in the new area you’ve moved to.

-If you do not tell us that you have moved to an address outwith our practice area and remain registered, we will (if notified by any other Hospital or Agency that you have changed your home address to one outwith our practice area) write a letter to you – informing you that you will have to re-register with a practice in your new area.
-We will also send a letter to Primary Care for NHS Lothian, informing them that you are now living outwith our practice area, and that you should, therefore, be removed by them from our list of registered patients.
+If you don’t tell us that you’ve moved to an address outside our practice area and remain registered, we will (if notified by any other hospital or agency that you’ve changed your home address to one outside our practice area) send you a letter to tell you that you need to re-register with a practice in your new area.
+We’ll also send a letter to Primary Care for NHS Lothian, to tell them you’re now living outside our practice area, and that you should therefore be removed by them from our list of registered patients.